leonardoestrela1999/react-condition-editor/README.md

 ### Components
 The UI library used was [Chakra UI](https://chakra-ui.com/), a lightweight React component library.
 It was my first time using it on an application, but I still decided to use it as I was looking to try it for a while.

+The Multiselect component does not belong to Chakra UI, but to this [open-source library](https://github.com/bmartel/chakra-multiselect).

 - ProductTable.tsx: this component consists of a simple Table, responsible for displaying all the products fetched from the datasource.